Barroqueiro/Cybersecurity-Actions/README.md

     - [bp,vs,ss,ds,ts,zs]-isblocking

-These are true by default byt if anything different than the string 'true' is passed the blocking will be disabled and even tho reports will still be uploaded the workflow will exit with sucess.
+These are true by default but if anything different than the string 'true' is passed the blocking will be disabled and even tho reports will still be uploaded the workflow will exit with sucess.

+#### **Example**

+    ss-isblocking: 'false'

 ### Anotations that can be found